Browse this page to begin learning how to create, adapt/adopt and share Open content, or get help being openly creative!

 An increasing number of instructors are interested in using Open courses and Open resources as the basis for inverting their teaching.
 In an inverted classroom, students are expected to review materials that would normally be presented in class, including the lecture, outside of class time.
 This frees up class time to focus on discussion, collaborative work, and engagement with the other activities that are traditionally done outside of class.
-UofT’s Online Learning Strategies group and the Centre for Teaching Support & Innovation are currently developing an Inverted Classroom Guide, so please check back soon for the active link.
+UofT’s Digital Learning Innovation group and the Centre for Teaching Support & Innovation are currently developing an Inverted Classroom Guide, so please check back soon for the active link.
 Thanks.

 Here’s a list of some we are currently working with: